Zardonic: World Tour, Huffington Post premiere, Artist Of The Year Award (2016)

 Following the success of the Antihero release, Zardonic toured a total of 28 dates in 18 countries for his 2016 World Tour.
 Highlights of the tour include the Loud Park Festival held annually in Japan at the Saitama Super Arena; and Baroeg Open Air in the Netherlands with Caliban, Discharge, Arkona, Counterstrike and many more.
 Several video captures of his tour and previous events can be seen in the official video of the single Pure Power, premiered on The Huffington Post.

 For the Sixth Edition of the Unión Rock Show Awards, Zardonic was nominated as Best DJ and Artist Of The Year, with his 2015 album Antihero nominated for Best Album Cover and Album Of The Year.
 He was awarded with the Artist Of The Year category.

 His 2016 releases include several remixes for artists like Sonic Syndicate, The Qemists, Celldweller, Richy Nix, Xmas Eileen, Damage Inc, Heavygrinder and Earbutter.

+He contributed music and sound design to the 2017 video game Superhot: Mind Control Delete; a discotheque level in the game prominently features his logo.